 Davis graduated from Saint Leo University’s center at Fort McPherson in 1998 with a Bachelor of Arts degree in criminal justice.
 Her career in law enforcement spans more than 35 years and includes several leadership positions while working for the Atlanta Police Department and serving as the chief of police for the City of Durham (NC).
 In 2008, Davis was selected by Oprah Winfrey’s O Magazine, as one of 80 women for the O White House Leadership Project, Women Rule!
 The group, dubbed “Tomorrow’s Leaders,” benefited from meeting with some of the country’s trailblazers, which helped prepare Davis for her future.

-Registration is required to attend the event at Saint Leo University (33701 State Road 52, St. Leo, FL 33574) or via Zoom at saintleo.edu/mdl.
+Registration is required to attend the event at Saint Leo University (33701 County Road 52, St. Leo, FL 33574) or via Zoom at saintleo.edu/mdl.

 COVID-19 protocols: Masks will be required by all individuals while indoors.
 This guidance is required regardless of whether the individual is vaccinated.